pgporada/terraform-makefile/README.md

     plan-target                    Shows what a plan looks like for applying a specific resource taint                          Taint a resource for destruction upon next `apply` validate                       Runs `terraform validate` against all the .tf files

+* Before each target, several private Makefile functions run to configure the remote state backend, `validate`,`set-env`, and `init`.
+You should never have to run these yourself.

 Show a plan from the remote state